-You’ve probably seen people doing the Bulgarian split squat with dumbbells.
+You’ve probably seen people doing the split squat with dumbbells.
 This exercise is as much a favorite among women as it is men.

 You can also do this with a barbell across your back — either a free barbell or with a tracked barbell device.

 Get familiar with this movement by first using dumbbells.

 Having the back leg elevated is fine.
 Once you’re comfortable with the dumbbell version, you’re ready for a barbell.